Family OPHICHTHIDAE Günther 1870 (Snake Eels and Worm Eels)

 Scolecenchelys acutirostris (Weber & de Beaufort 1916) acutus (L.), sharp or pointed; rostris, Neo-Latin scientific adjective of rostrum (L.), snout, referring to its “very pointed and prominent snout”

-Scolecenchelys aoki (Jordan & Snyder 1901) in honor of Kumakichi Aoki, fisherman and assistant to Kakichi Mitsukuri in the Marine Laboratory at Misaki, “one of the best [fish] collectors in Japan” [presumably a noun in apposition, without the patronymic “i”]
+Scolecenchelys aoki (Jordan & Snyder 1901) in honor of Kumakichi Aoki, fisherman and assistant to Kakichi Mitsukuri in the Marine Laboratory at Misaki, “one of the best [fish] collectors in Japan” [presumably a noun in apposition, without the genitive “i”]

 Scolecenchelys australis (Macleay 1881) Latin for southern, described from Australia, near Sydney